JUNIOR CAMP

 Children 6 years old and under have free lodging, but meals cost $1.

-If you plan to visit during a week of camp please complete the “Visitor Registration” form below.
+If you plan to visit during a week of camp please complete the “Guest Registration” form below.